0917Ray/0917Ray/README.md

 -->
 - 🔭 I’m currently an undergraduate student at Wuhan University, and my major is computational mathematics.
 - 🌱 I’m currently taking many computational courses such as Numerical Analysis, and many mathematics courses such as Real Analysis.
-- 👯 I’m looking to collaborate on new numerical methods in solving PDEs, for example, PINNs(physical informed neural network), DeepONet, and so on.
+- 👯 My research interests are theory foundation of machine learning and deep learning, and optimization theory.
 - 🤔 I’m looking for anyone who shares the same interests with me!
 - 📧 How to reach me: My e-mail: changrui0917@gmail.com
 - ⚡ My interests: Music, jogging, shooting, of course, mathematics and coding!